Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ## Technologies Used

+- Languages:

+  * [HTML5](http://en.wikipedia.org/wiki/HTML5).
+Used to create the structure of the myonlinerecipe website and the custom 404 and 500 pages.
+  * [CSS3](http://en.wikipedia.org/wiki/CSS).
+Used to add style to the website.
+  * [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
+Used to create the dynamic, interactive elements of the website such as the carousel and to call the Google Books API.
+  * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+Used to create and run the web application.
+  * [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine)).
+Used to simplify displaying data from the backend of this project smoothly and effectively in html.

 * The project was written in HTML and CSS and JavaScript with litle use of bootstrap 5
 * The project was written and tested in the [Gitpod](https://gitpod.io/) IDE.
 * The project was debugged using [Google Chrome](https://www.google.com/intl/en_uk/chrome/) [Dev Tools](https://developers.google.com/web/tools/chrome-devtools).